Highlights of Changes

-The following are brief descriptions of regulation changes for the 2012-2013 seasons.
-This section is intended as a reference.
-However, you must still be familiar with all laws that apply to a particular season.
+The following are brief descriptions of regulation changes for the 2015-2016 seasons.
+This summary of regulation changes is intended to be used as a reference only.
+You are required to be familiar with all the changes to regulations that apply to each of these items.

 - Youth elk gun season is now open in the Special Southwest Zone.
 The season dates will run concurrently with the youth deer gun season: Oct.
 16-18, 2015.
 See Elk.

 - No feral hogs may be removed alive from a WMA.
 See Small Game/Hog Regulations.

 - Effective November 1, 2015: adding exotic wildlife to list of wildlife that may not be taken by certain means.

 - Effective November 1, 2015: removing mesh size restrictions when harvesting aquatic turtles commercially.